Grievance Redressal Policy - NPS

 1. Background

-Customer satisfaction is core to any service industry.
-With this perspective it is imperative that an organization have an investor grievance policy to set forth the policy on all types of queries / complaints received and methodology for quick redressal of the same.
+This investor grievance policy sets forth Zerodha Broking Limited’s (Zerodha) policy on all types of queries / complaints received and methodology for quick redressal of the same in relation to the National Pension System (NPS) and our role as a Point of Presence (PoP).
 The policy also lays down the responsibility and turn-around time for redressal of such queries / complaints taking into consideration the regulatory timelines and redressal mechanisms.

 2. Definition of Complaint in terms of Regulation 2(g) of PFRDA (REDRESSAL OF SUBSCRIBER GRIEVANCE REGULATIONS) 2015